In this post, you will learn the Difference Between Quick Format and Full Format of a USB Drive to decide which will fit your purpose

 Also, the Quick Format does not scan for every bad sector.

-On the other hand – Full Format option erases files from USB as well as scan for every bad sector.
+On the other hand – The full Format option erases files from USB as well as scans for every bad sector.

 It does take so much time on like the Quick Format.
 The Full Format will completely erase all data on your USB drive, making it unrecoverable.

 I hope this article was helpful to you.
-If you have any question, please make use of the comment section.
+If you have any questions, please make use of the comment section.
 Also, remember to share this post.